 - Custom filtering or transformation of ingested logs

-- Integration with other Sentinel data connectors
+- Integration with other Sentinel features (analytics rules, workbooks)

-These omissions are intentional: the goal is to illustrate how the Office 365 data connector is wired, not provide a drop-in security monitoring module.
+These omissions are intentional: the goal is to illustrate how the Office 365 connector is wired, not provide a drop-in security monitoring module.
 See the OfficeDataConnector resource reference for all available configuration options.

 Let's configure Azure Office Data Connectors